Encryption software

 Encryption software is software that uses cryptography to prevent unauthorized access to digital information.
-Cryptography is used to protect digital information on computers as well as the digital information that is sent to other computers over the Internet.
+Cryptography is used to protect digital information stored on computers as well as information transmitted over computer networks such as the Internet.

 Classification

-There are many software products which provide encryption.
-Software encryption uses a cipher to obscure the content into ciphertext.
+Many software products provide encryption.
+Encryption software uses a cipher to transform plaintext into ciphertext.
 One way to classify this type of software is the type of cipher used.
 Ciphers can be divided into two categories: public key ciphers (also known as asymmetric ciphers), and symmetric key ciphers.
 Encryption software can be based on either public key or symmetric key encryption.

 Another way to classify software encryption is to categorize its purpose.
 Using this approach, software encryption may be classified into software which encrypts "data in transit" and software which encrypts "data at rest".
 Data in transit generally uses public key ciphers, and data at rest generally uses symmetric key ciphers.

 Symmetric key ciphers can be further divided into stream ciphers and block ciphers.
 Stream ciphers typically encrypt plaintext a bit or byte at a time, and are most commonly used to encrypt real-time communications, such as audio and video information.
 The key is used to establish the initial state of a keystream generator, and the output of that generator is used to encrypt the plaintext.
 Block cipher algorithms split the plaintext into fixed-size blocks and encrypt one block at a time.
 For example, AES processes 16-byte blocks, while its predecessor DES encrypted blocks of eight bytes.

-There is also a well-known case where PKI is used for data in transit of data at rest.

 Data in transit

 Data in transit is data that is being sent over a computer network.
 When the data is between two endpoints, any confidential information may be vulnerable.
 The payload (confidential information) can be encrypted to secure its confidentiality, as well as its integrity and validity.

 Often, the data in transit is between two entities that do not know each other - such as in the case of visiting a website.
-As establishing a relationship and securely sharing an encryption key to secure the information that will be exchanged, a set of roles, policies, and procedures to accomplish this has been developed; it is known as the public key infrastructure, or PKI.
+To establish trust and securely share encryption keys between parties, a framework of roles, policies, and procedures known as the public key infrastructure (PKI) has been developed.
 Once PKI has established a secure connection, a symmetric key can be shared between endpoints.
-A symmetric key is preferred over the private and public keys as a symmetric cipher is much more efficient (uses fewer CPU cycles) than an asymmetric cipher.
+A symmetric key is preferred over public-key encryption for bulk data transfer as a symmetric cipher is much more efficient (uses fewer CPU cycles) than an asymmetric cipher.
 There are several methods for encrypting data in transit, such as IPsec, SCP, SFTP, SSH, OpenPGP and HTTPS.